abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

         return processed_left

 The first thing that ``recursive_parse`` does is get a token from the lexer as the current token.
-This token will always be the first token of a subexpression (the full expression is a trivial subexpression, and by definition it is only called at other times when that condition holds).
-So, the next thing that ``recursive_parse`` does is call the head handler for that token (and a head must be defined for it).
-Recall that the head handler for a token is a function that defines the meaning of the token when it is the first token in a subexpression.
-The result is stored as ``processed_left``, which is the processed leftmost part of the current subexpression, currently just the result of the head handler evaluation on the first token.
+This token will always be the head token of the subexpression, i.e., the first token of the subexpression (the full expression is also considered a subexpression).
+By definition ``recursive_parse`` is only called when that condition holds.

+The next thing that ``recursive_parse`` does is call the head handler function for that head token --- and a head handler must be defined for it.
+The head handler for a token is a function that defines the meaning of the token when it is the first token in a subexpression.
+It returns a partial parse tree.
+The result is stored as ``processed_left``, which holds the processed leftmost part of the current subexpression (currently just the result of the head handler evaluation on the first token).

-The ``recursive_parse`` function now needs to evaluate the rest of its subexpression, calling the tail handler in a while loop for each token that is not the first in its subexpression.
-The results each time will be combined with the current ``processed_left`` to produce the new ``processed_left`` (which will eventually be returned at the end as the final result).
+The ``recursive_parse`` function now needs to evaluate the rest of its current subexpression, calling the tail handler in a while loop for each remaining token in the tail of the subexpression.
+The results each time will be combined with the current ``processed_left`` to produce the new ``processed_left``, which will eventually be returned at the end as the final result.
 The only tricky part is how ``recursive_parse`` determines when it has reached the end of its subexpression and should return its result.
 This is where precedences come into play.

-Each call of ``recursive_parse`` is passed both a lexer and a numerical value called the **subexpression precedence** or **subexp-prec** for short.
+Each call of ``recursive_parse`` is passed both a lexer and a numerical value called the **subexpression precedence**.
 The subexpression precedence is just a number that gives the precedence of the subexpression that this call of ``recursive_parse`` is processing.
-The subexpression precedence value passed in is fixed within the function evaluation, and is compared to the fixed token precedence for individual tokens.
+This subexpression precedence value does not change within a particular invocation of ``recursive_parse``.
+The subexpression precedence is compared to the fixed token precedence for individual tokens.

 .. note::